-Piano Box: is taught by Noel Rainbird
+Piano Lessons taught by Noel Rainbird

 I am a member of the European Piano Teachers Association and am a graduate of its Piano Teachers Course, the UK’s leading professional development course for piano teachers.

-My guiding principles are:
+My aims are:

 - to make learning the piano a musical experience